AdaCore/gnatstudio/docs/users_guide/main_window.rst

 .. index:: menu; tools
 .. index:: menu; tools --> views

 Some views are part of the default desktop and thus are visible by default.
-You can open the other views through one of the submenus of the :menuselection:`Tools` menu, most often :menuselection:`Tools --> Views`.
+Open the other views through one of the submenus of the :menuselection:`Tools` menu, most often :menuselection:`Tools --> Views`.

 .. index:: windows; local toolbar